vdhulst/idavie_docs/docs/source/how_to_demos.rst

 "How to" demos
 ==============

 .. note:: This section is under construction.
-Some elements in the ideos may slightly differ from what the user actually see in the rendering of the current software.
+Some elements in the videos may slightly differ from what the user actually see in the rendering of the current software.
 We apologies for the inconvenience.

 In this section we store example videos that should intuitively explain how to use iDaVIE-v.